tvelingkar/rosa-starterkit/readme.md

 Once any 1 of the above setups are done, go ahead with the topics below:

-1. Create Operator from the local K8s from this Lab
+1. Create Operator from the local K8s
-2. Install the Operator on the local K8s from this Lab
+2. Install the Operator on the local K8s
-3. Uninstall the Operator from the local K8s from this Lab
+3. Uninstall the Operator from the local K8s
 4. Download the Operator code